steppsr/xd-nft-wizard/README.md

 # xd-nft-wizard
 xd nft wizard is a interactive Bash script to help with Chia NFTs.

+**Tip:** Credit to Mintgarden API for powering many of the features of this script.

 ## Download
 You can download the following files individually, or grab the latest release.
 Put the files into a folder you create for the application.
 I like to do this in my home directory.